COSD-PANDA/datasd_council_report_2017/main/prioritization.md

 # Prioritization
-The Open Data Policy calls for us to release high value datasets to the public.
-High value is a subjective term, highly relative to the standpoint of the person making the judgment.
-Therefore, to have a solid determination of "high value", we need to understand who it is that may be making the judgment:
+The Open Data Policy calls for us to release high-value datasets to the public.
+High-value is a subjective term, highly relative to the standpoint of the person making the judgment.
+Therefore, to have a solid determination of high-value, we need to understand who it is that may be making the judgment:

 ## Components of Prioritization